robert-richardson/Spectral-Thermal-Model-2D/readme.md

 also work with no or minor modifications.

-You will also ideally have the [Matlab Partial Differentiation Toolbox][6] installed in order to run the finite element simulation for comparison with spectral-Galerkin solution.
+You will also ideally have the [Matlab Partial Differentiation Toolbox][6] installed in order to run the finite element simulation for comparison with the spectral-Galerkin solution.
 However, an alternative script which does not include the FE solution is also included (see below).